-CIP-007-7 Table R5 - System Access Control Part Applicable Systems Requirements Measures 5.5 High Impact BES Cyber Systems and their associated: 1.
+CIP-007-76 Table R5 - System Access Control Part Applicable Systems Requirements Measures 5.5 High Impact BES Cyber Systems BCS and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Medium Impact BES Cyber Systems and their associated: 1.
+PCA Medium Impact BES Cyber Systems BCS and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA For password-only authentication for interactive user access, either technically or procedurally enforce the following password parameters: 5.5.1.
-Password length that is, at least, the lesser of eight characters or the maximum length supported by the Cyber Asset; and 5.5.2.
-Minimum password complexity that is the lesser of three or more different types of characters (e.g., uppercase alphabetic, lowercase alphabetic, numeric, nonalphanumeric) or the maximum complexity supported by the Cyber Asset.
+PCA SCI supporting an Applicable System in this Part For password-only authentication for interactive user access, either technically or procedurally enforce the following password parameters: 5.5.1.
+Password length that is, at least, the lesser of eight characters or the maximum length supported by the Cyber Asset Applicable Systems; and 5.5.2.
+Minimum password complexity that is the lesser of three or more different types of characters (e.g., uppercase alphabetic, lowercase alphabetic, numeric, nonalphanumeric) or the maximum complexity supported by the Cyber Asset Applicable System.
 Examples of evidence may include, but are not limited to: System-generated reports or screen-shots of the system-enforced password parameters, including length and complexity; or Attestations that include a reference to the documented procedures that were followed.

-CIP-007-7 Table R5 - System Access Control Part Applicable Systems Requirements Measures 5.6 High Impact BES Cyber Systems and their associated: 1.
+CIP-007- 76 Table R5 - System Access Control Part Applicable Systems Requirements Measures 5.6 High Impact BES Cyber Systems BCS and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Medium Impact BES Cyber Systems with External Routable Connectivity and their associated: 1.
+PCA Medium Impact BES Cyber Systems BCS with External Routable Connectivity ERC and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Where technically feasible, for password-only authentication for interactive user access, either technically or procedurally enforce password changes or an obligation to change the password at least once every 15 calendar months.
+PCA SCI supporting an Applicable System in this Part Where technically feasible, fFor password-only authentication for interactive user access, either technically or procedurally enforce password changes or an obligation to change the password at least once every 15 calendar months, per system capability.
 Examples of evidence may include, but are not limited to: System-generated reports or screen-shots of the system-enforced periodicity of changing passwords; or Attestations that include a reference to the documented procedures that were followed.

-CIP-00 7-7 Table R5 - System Access Control Part Applicable Systems Requirements Measures 5.7 High Impact BES Cyber Systems and their associated: 1.
+CIP-007-76 Table R5 - System Access Control Part Applicable Systems Requirements Measures 5.7 High Impact BCSBES Cyber Systems and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Medium Impact BES Cyber Systems at Control Centers and their associated: 1.
+PCA Medium Impact BCSBES Cyber Systems at Control Centers and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Where technically feasible, either: Limit the number of unsuccessful authentication attempts; or Generate alerts after a threshold of unsuccessful authentication attempts.
-Examples of evidence may include, but are not limited to: Documentation of the account-lockout parameters; or Rules in the alerting configuration showing how the system notified individuals after a determined number of unsuccessful login attempts.
+PCA SCI supporting an Applicable System in this Part Where technically feasible, either: Limit the number of unsuccessful authentication attempts; or Generate alerts after a threshold of unsuccessful authentication attempts, per system capability.
+Examples of evidence may include, but are not limited to: Documentation of the account-lockout parameters; or Rules in the alerting configuration or settings showing how the system notified individuals after a determined number of unsuccessful login attempts.